cristianoarbex/portfolioSimulationData/README.md

  -  `rollover/`: Individual csv files with rollover dates for each derivative.
 Dates are in format YYYY-MM-DD.

  -  `SP500_marketData.csv` (zipped): A csv file containing prices for the S&P500 and every asset in `assets.csv`.
 We use the **CODE** as asset identifier (column names in the csv).
 A missing price means that the price did not exist at the time.
 A negative price means that the asset was not part of the S&P500 at the time.
 All prices for futures contracts are the front-month rolled series.
+The data comprises 09/03/2012 until 29/12/2023, so including the first in-sample period (initial 200 days) and the full out-of-sample period.

 ## Data format for the second stage